 Faith comes also by hearing the Word of God.

-So then faith cometh by hearing, and hearing by the word of God.
-(Romans 10:17)
+So then faith comes by hearing, and hearing by the word of God.
+(Romans 10:17—NKJV)

 However, to live our life in the Presence of Jesus requires faith, because the various pressures of life drive us to lean on our own understanding.
-Then, when we know what Christ's will is, we have to have faith to be obedient.
-Such is the proper procedure if we expect to get our prayers answered.
+Then, when we know what Christ’s will is, we must have faith to be obedient.
+This is the proper procedure if we expect to get our prayers answered.

 These were all commended for their faith, yet none of them received what had been promised.
 (Hebrews 11:39)